Securing Agentic AI Systems: A Defense-in-Depth Approach

 3.2 Why These Attacks Are Fundamentally Different

 Traditional software does what the code tells it to do.
-Agents do what they’re convinced is the right thing to do—and attackers exploit this difference.
+Agents do what they’re convinced is the right thing to do.
+In traditional systems, attackers need buffer overflows or memory corruption.
+With agents, they just need convincing language—exploiting reasoning, not technical vulnerabilities.

 Once compromised, agents chain actions across systems, turning small manipulations into cascading operational failures.